Spencer Dock: Rail

 Spencer Dock is served by the Docklands railway station on Sheriff Street, at the north end of the site.
 Commuter services to the Dublin Docklands area on the Western Commuter line began in March 2007.
 Under the Transport 21 initiative, at one time due for completion by 2018, the station was to move south to a permanent location along New Wapping Street.
 This station, proposed to connect to an extended Luas Red line, was deferred due to the Post-2008 Irish economic downturn.

 Luas

 The Luas Red Line which runs from Tallaght or Saggart to The Point (via Busáras and Heuston railway station) has a stop for Spencer Dock.

 Dublin Bikes

 In 2014, two Dublin Bikes stations were opened, one at Guild Street and another at the convention centre.

 Bridges

-The Sheriff Street Lifting Bridge was installed between 1939 and 1941.
-A single-span bascule bridge, it replaces the earlier James Price designed swivel bridge of 1873 which was the first mechanical crossing of Spencer Dock, and separated its inner and outer portions.